 The drier months of August-September and January-April make best viewing but you will still need your waterproofs and cover up your ankles and skin to avoid leeches.

 Rainforest Edge is an eco-boutique delight on the edge of the forest ideal for a couple of nights!
 However, day trekking excursions can be arranged form the South and South west coasts if you don't wish to repack your bags.
-Contact our consultants for more details.
+Contact our Travel Consultants for more details.

 Where To See Your Favourites

 |back to top|

 Elephants can still be seen in working environments with mahouts/trainers around the country, especially the Cultural triangle, but many construction companies now use mechanical diggers etc..
 You will find elephants en masse, in herds of 100 or so, in Uda Walawe Park and Kaudulla (our favourites) or more informally at Yala and Bundala Parks.
 Elephants can be found all year round but females with calves are prevalent between November and March.

 The Elephant Orphanage at Pinnewalla is a popular visit for children and adults alike for watching the 60 babies being cared for.
 Also Lanugala Minneriya, Gal Oya, Kandulla and Kanneliya.

 Leopards - Yala has the largest leopard population in the world and since 2002 the breeding season has resulted in a growing population of leopards.
 If you are very lucky you will also see some at Horton Plains and Sinharaja Kanneliya.
 Leopards tend to come out from their hiding February to June when water levels are low.